adammaus/adammaus.github.io/_posts/2011-07-10-lyapunov-spectra-of-inverted-discrete-dynamical-systems.md

   - Python
   - Time Series
 ---
-One can estimate the Lyapunov spectrum of dynamical systems and their inverted counterparts using local Jacobian matrices and [Wolf&#8217;s algorithm](http://www.google.com/search?q=wolf+alan+lyapunov).
+One can estimate the Lyapunov spectrum of dynamical systems and their inverted counterparts using local Jacobian matrices and [Wolf's algorithm](http://www.google.com/search?q=wolf+alan+lyapunov).
 Basically, Jacobian matrices are calculated at each point in a trajectory and multiplied together to form a product matrix whose eigenvalues represent the Lyapunov exponents for the system studied.
 More specifically, these exponents measure the divergence of a ball of initial conditions as they move around an attractor, in this case, a strange attractor.
 As the Jacobians are multiplied together, Gram-Schmidt reorthonormalization is used to maintain the system of coordinates and unify the divergence because the ball of initial conditions quickly becomes an ellipisoid.

-In 1985, Alan Wolf _et al_. published the paper that outlined a program that can be used to determine the spectrum of Lyapunov exponents for system&#8217;s whose equations are known.
-Wolf&#8217;s algorithm requires that the equations are linearized.
+In 1985, Alan Wolf _et al_. published the paper that outlined a program that can be used to determine the spectrum of Lyapunov exponents for system's whose equations are known.
+Wolf's algorithm requires that the equations are linearized.
 After performing the necessary calculations, one can plug them into the program available [here (in Python)](/2011/03/lyapunov-spectrum-for-invertible-maps/) and estimate the Lyapunov spectrum.

 Here is an example of how to linearize the Henon map and more complex Tinkerbell map: